nats-io/natscli/README.md

 #### Installation from the shell

-The following script will install the latest version of the nats cli on Linux and OS X:
+The following script will install the latest version of the nats cli on Linux and macOS:

 ```nohighlight
 curl -sf https://binaries.nats.dev/nats-io/natscli/nats@latest | sh